Monday, November 19, 2012

 Bring to a boil and simmer for about 10 minutes, stirring to prevent burning on the bottom.
 All the recipes I looked at say to add salt, sugar, onions, celery and green peppers but since that's really for flavoring, we're just going to stick with the amazing flavor of the tomatoes because we'll be using these for so many different things in the coming year.

 When the tomatoes have simmered for 10 minutes, begin transferring them to your hot jars.
 Make sure you have dish towels laid out on the counter, ones you don't mind getting stained, 'cause it'll get a little messy.
-(Turns out, the jars were cold when we were ready to pull them out of the dishwasher so we threw them into the oven on 175 for about 5 minutes.)
+(Turns out, the jars were cold when I was ready to pull them out of the dishwasher so I threw them into the oven on 175 for about 5 minutes.)

 Using a large ladle and canning funnel, fill the quart mason jars, leaving about 1 inch of room at the top.
 Use a non-metallic utensil to remove air bubbles in the jars that may have formed.
 Then add 1 Tbs lemon juice to the top before placing the lids and rims on, securing only finger tight.